terrelsa13/MUMC/README.md

 api_request_attempts=6

 #----------------------------------------------------------#
-# API return limit; Large libraries sometimes cannot return all of the media metadata items in a single API call
+# API return limit; large libraries sometimes cannot return all of the media metadata items in a single API call
 #  This is especially true when using the max_age_xyz options; the max_age_xyz options require every item of the specified media type send its metadata
 #  1-10000 - number of media metadata items the server will return for each API call for media item metadata; ALL items will be processed regardless of this value
 #  (100 : default)